5 Divorce Myths to Stop Believing (And What to Know Instead)

 When going through a divorce, you hear a lot of myths.
 Unfortunately, because you may be hearing the same ones repeated from a few sources, it can seem like they’re more truth than myth.
 These proclamations of how things “always are” or “never are” can be terribly scary, too.
 In a time when you’re already going through a lot, you don’t need more stress on your plate.

-The Truth: It will save you time and money to hire a professional who is specialized in divorce-related financial issues.
+The Truth: It will save you time and money to hire a professional who specializes in divorce-related financial issues.

 Here’s what happens: People ask an accountant or financial advisor for advice, particularly if they have a close relationship.
-Although, few deal in divorce so they don’t have the training to handle divorce questions.
+However, few deal in divorce, so they don’t have the training to handle divorce questions.
 This really causes problems when dividing retirement accounts and pension plans (two things I do most often) because they don’t understand the complete picture of how everything works together.

 Along the same lines, people take advice from an attorney because they’re “an attorney.”
 However, they’re a general practitioner.
-They can’t guide you through complicated financial questions because they don’t know or understand tax implications or cost associated with dividing certain assets.
+They can’t guide you through complicated financial questions because they don’t know or understand tax implications or the costs associated with dividing certain assets.

 Think of it this way… If you had a traumatic brain injury, you would want someone who only handles brain injuries.
 Someone who studies them, continues to educate themselves on the best way to handle complications, and practices and performs the procedures daily.
 They know exactly what they’re doing and have it down because that’s all they do.

 The same goes for financial support.
 It’s a specialized area that can get very complicated very quickly and cost you thousands if you don’t work with a practitioner who specializes in divorice financial procedures.

 Divorce Myth #2: Mediation is only for people who get along.